Isamedino/kbtu-ml-book/_sources/courses/Intro2ML.md

 | Midterm              | $20\%$       |
 | Final exam           | $40\%$       |

-Practice consists of weekly assignments, approximately $10$ homeworks.
+Practice consists of (nearly) weekly assignments in Jupyter Notebooks, around $3$ points each.